mikeraab/docker001/supplemental/Access-OCCS-VM-SSH.md

 <img src=../images/003-worker-ip.png />

-Modify the below command with your Worker Node IP and the path for your private key:
+Modify the below command with your Worker node IP and the path for your private key:

 ```
 $ ssh opc@ip_address -i /users/yourName/folder/sshkey/privateKey